 For those who are employed or unemployed for less than four weeks, there is an additional section that must be filled out by your employer.

 Disability benefits will pay 50% of your average wages (calculated over the prior eight weeks) up to a maximum of $170 per week.

-For pregnancy, women are covered for six weeks after a normal pregnancy and eight weeks after a Caesarian section (those these lengths may be extended if there are complications).
-WOmen filing for post-childbirth benefits receive the same payment as those filing for other disabilities.
+For pregnancy, women are covered for six weeks after a normal pregnancy and eight weeks after a Caesarian section (these lengths may be extended if there are complications).
+Women filing for post-childbirth benefits receive the same payment as those filing for other disabilities.